liamzdenek/hiive-application/memory-bank/activeContext.md

    - Approach: Follow AWS best practices, utilize free tier where possible
    - Status: To be implemented

+7. **Desktop Script Distribution**
+   - Challenge: Making the desktop script easy to install and use
+   - Approach: Package as an npm module with clear documentation
+   - Status: To be implemented

+8. **S3 Storage Management**
+   - Challenge: Efficiently managing article storage and retrieval
+   - Approach: Implement lifecycle policies and organize with clear prefixes
+   - Status: To be implemented

 ### Key Risks

 1. **Time Constraint**